 Tuffy tackles an ox en-route.

 Driving down the farm road with its middel-mannetjie the passenger-side door suddenly flies open as we drive past a few cattle blinded by our headlights.
 Next thing we know there’s a dust cloud and some concerned moo-ing.
-Tuffy has launched himself into a flying tackle of one of the cattle.
+Tuffy has launched himself into a flying tackle of one of the cows/bulls/oxen.
 We stop and Tuffy gets back into the car dusting off his khaki grootjas with a smug look of “that’ll teach them” on his dial.
 Long toms always went straight to the clever-witty-and-brave lobe of his brain, especially when he downed them in seconds flat.

 Arriving at the homestead all is in darkness.
 The dogs sniff us as we tiptoe into Jan’s room and wake him.
 Maybe we aren’t quite as stealthy as we think, as a voice comes from down the passage “Jan, maak tog vir hulle tee”.
 His Ma.
 Ma’s.
 They always know what’s going on.

 As we leave we spy pa Hertzog’s big Chev Commando parked in the open garage with a few big sacks next to it.
 Mielies, probably.
 Takes a bit of effort but we manage to raise it and push the sacks under it, leaving the rear wheels just off the ground.
 The beer is obviously still circulating, making us innovative, witty and irresistible.